After the Race

-But then there’s this title which other’s have claimed to be as by Dean but having personally seen no copies nor having been able to find any significant details I can neither claim a connection nor completely deny one.
+But then there’s these titles which others have claimed to possibly be by Dean but I have wither not personally seen any copies and/or have produced any research that would imply or deny a connection therefore I can neither claim a connection nor completely deny one.

 - Love Seeker by Brian Hayes Spade

 - Picnic of Sin by Jeff Michaels (Gourmet Editions, GED-142, 1982)

 Same author name as the Jeff Michaels version of Share the Warm Flesh as published by Gourmet Editions.
 All research points to this being just another use of the name and not a title in any other way connected to Dean.